nicolasdespres/hunittest/README.md

   ```
 * Re-launch your shell: `exec zsh`

+# Known bugs

+* Does not work with nested TestCase.

 # License

 _hunittest_ is released under the term of the [Simplified BSD License](http://choosealicense.com/licenses/bsd-2-clause).